 On September 11, 2001, terrorist attacks killed 2,749 people and destroyed every structure on the WTC Site, including the WTC office towers, commercial and governmental low-rise buildings, the hotel, and the underground concourse, PATH terminal and subway stations.
-The structures on the Southern Site, adjacent to the WTC Site, were also destroyed or damaged by the events of September 11th: the Deutsche Bank office tower at 130 Liberty Street was severely damaged and remains uninhabitable; the small St. Nicholas Church at 155 Cedar Street was destroyed; and property at 140 Liberty Street was blighted by dust, debris and the condition of surrounding properties.
+The structures on the Southern Site, adjacent to the WTC Site, were also destroyed or damaged by the events of September 11th: the Deutsche Bank office tower at 130 Liberty Street was severely damaged and was uninhabitable; the small St. Nicholas Church at 155 Cedar Street was destroyed; and property at 140 Liberty Street was blighted by dust, debris and the condition of surrounding properties.
 Several other buildings surrounding the site were also severely damaged, including one that housed two electrical substations, with some remaining unoccupied today.
-While the WTC Site remains closed to the public, a wide sidewalk and viewing area with a commemorative viewing wall has been created along the east side of the site on Church Street and the portion of Liberty Street between the WTC Site and the Southern Site is open to pedestrians from Church Street to the temporary bridge over West Street to Battery Park City.
+While the WTC Site was closed to the public, a wide sidewalk and viewing area with a commemorative viewing wall had been created along the east side of the site on Church Street to a temporary bridge over West Street to Battery Park City.

-The significant loss of life, jobs, and commercial space has affected the vitality of Lower Manhattan and continues to pose a threat to the financial, emotional, and cultural vitality of the neighborhood.
-The WTC Memorial and Cultural Program ("Memorial Program") is intended to counter the blighting effect of the events of September 11th, and to provide a permanent memorial that will allow future generations to remember and honor the nearly 3,000 people who died, on that day, in New York City, in Shanksville, Pennsylvania, and at the Pentagon, as well as those who died in the terrorist bombing at the World Trade Center on February 26, 1993.
-The project will foster the growth of Lower Manhattan as a vibrant cultural and financial district, meeting the particularly urgent community development needs resulting from the WTC disaster.
+The significant loss of life, jobs, and commercial space affected the vitality of Lower Manhattan and continued to pose a threat to the financial, emotional, and cultural vitality of the neighborhood.
+The WTC Memorial and Cultural Program ("Memorial Program") was intended to counter the blighting effect of the events of September 11th, and to provide a permanent memorial that allows future generations to remember and honor the nearly 3,000 people who died, on that day, in New York City, in Shanksville, Pennsylvania, and at the Pentagon, as well as those who died in the terrorist bombing at the World Trade Center on February 26, 1993.
+The project has fostered the growth of Lower Manhattan as a vibrant cultural and financial district, meeting the particularly urgent community development needs resulting from the WTC disaster.